kbase/narrative/docs/testing/unit-test-mock-library.md

 ## buildMockCell
 `buildMockCell(cellType, kbaseCellType, data)`
-This function builds a mock Jupyter notebook cell given a Jupyter notebook cell type and an optional KBase cell type.
+This function builds a mock Jupyter notebook cell, given a Jupyter notebook cell type and an optional KBase cell type.
 It includes the full structure needed to portray a cell, including DOM elements.

 **parameters**
 * `cellType` - string - the type of cell it should be, one of "code", "markdown", "raw".
 For mocking KBase cell types, this should be "code"